Estadio Santiago Bernabéu, Madrid, 29.06.1982

 Germany had started the tournament as one of the favourites; coming into their second phase match in Madrid against England Jupp Derwall’s side had not been beaten by European opposition since their infamous 3-2 defeat in Argentina four years earlier at the hands of neighbours Austria.
 However their opening game in Spain had produced one of the shocks of the tournament – a 2-1 defeat at the hands of North African tournament debutants Algeria – and their final group game against the Austrians had produced one of the scandals of the tournament with a manufactured 1-0 win that had ensured the progress of both sides.

 England meanwhile had been on a good run of their own, and had safely qualified for the second phase with three wins out of three, including an impressive 3-1 victory over France in their opening match.
 The two previous World Cup finals encounters between the two sides in 1966 and 1970 had both ended in draws after ninety minutes – with both sides taking turns to win in extra-time – but on this occasion there would be no additional half hour to break any stalemate.
-The scene was set for a cagey encounter, and this is exactly how things panned out over the course of ninety tedious minutes in Madrid.
+The scene was set for a cagey encounter, and this is exactly how things would pan out over the course of ninety tedious minutes in Madrid.

 England had also been experiencing problems with injuries: much like Rummenigge for Germany, the ageing talisman Kevin Keegan had come into the tournament not fully fit, while skipper Bryan Robson was once more finding himself on the physio’s bench.
-Manager Ron Greenwood opted to leave Keegan on the bench while gambling on Robson, the man who had inherited the number seven shirt from the little man with the big hair.
+Manager Ron Greenwood would opt to leave Keegan on the bench while gambling on Robson, the man who had inherited the number seven shirt from the little man with the big hair.

 On what was a dry and warm evening in the Spanish capital, Brazilian referee Arnaldo Cézar Coelho got things underway in front of a capacity crowd of seventy-five thousand people – neutral Spaniards, Germans and a particularly vociferous English contingent. the Nationalmannschaft were in their traditional black and white Trikot, while Ron Greenwood’s side sported their now cult red away shirt with red white and blue trim and white shorts.

 With just under twenty minutes gone the Three Lions engineered what was probably the best chance of the game.
 Fullback Kenny Sansom launched a hopeful long ball from the left, and more by luck than good judgement Ipswich striker Paul Mariner leaped high enough to help it into the box, finding Bryan Robson in space.
-The England skipper’s header was on target, but was brilliantly tipped over the bar by Schumacher.
+The England skipper’s header was on target, but would be brilliantly tipped over the bar by Schumacher.
 Things slowly appeared to be warming up, as within minutes Paul Breitner was charging down the right flank to deliver a neat cross into the England box.
 Karl-Heinz Rummenigge slid in with Peter Shilton rooted to the spot, but found himself a yard short of the ball as it skidded across the face of England goal.

-This short spell constituted what were probably the most exciting moments of the half, which quickly turned into an exercise in sharp and aggressive tackling.
+This short spell constituted what were probably the most exciting moments of the first half, which quickly turned into an exercise in sharp and aggressive tackling.
 First Terry Butcher was unlucky to escape a booking after upending Reinders – who for his part performed a spectacular and unnecessary multiple roll on the ground – and Hans-Peter Briegel’s lumbering run into the opposition half was unceremoniously brought to an end by Robson.

 Five minutes from time some great work in midfield provided Rummenigge with the space and time to line up a ferocious right-footed shot.
 The shot was clean and true, and with Shilton beaten all ends up the ball clattered hard against the bar and out.
 It would be the closest either side came to breaking deadlock, but had the ball found the back of the net it would have been harsh on an England side that had not been dominated sufficiently to merit a defeat.